Skip to main content

 In this discussion, we will explore these trends in depth, shedding light on the challenges and opportunities they present for both debtors and creditors.

-To grab your attention, here are four key aspects of the legal framework governing debt collection practices in the Netherlands:
+Here are four key aspects of the legal framework governing debt collection practices in the Netherlands:

 • Wet op het Consumentenkrediet (Wck): The Wck focuses on consumer credit and provides guidelines for fair debt collection practices.
 It includes provisions on interest rates, repayment plans, and debt collection methods.